juanmitaboada/juanmitaboada.github.io/index.md

 # Participation in communities and events

 - I have been an official member of Linux Málaga from 1999
-- I was president of Málaga Wireless Cultural Association
+- I was president of the Málaga Wireless Cultural Association
 - I was vice president of ANURI (National Association for Wireless Network Users) for three years
 - I have collaborated with different ONGs and associations like ASIMA, ASOLIF, TEDxMálaga, Amirax, ACNUR, Asociación Jacobea de Málaga, EDUCO & Manos Unidas.